ProgramCrafter/salsa-iwj-otter/docs/build.rst

      rustup default nightly
      rustup target add wasm32-unknown-unknown
+     rustup component add miri # for the tests

    Unfortunately, it is possible that the Rust Nightly you find when you run this is missing some pieces, or is not compatible with the